Reasons to major in math: Check out this University of Georgia site! It’s informative!

 - SIAM has a useful brochure on careers outside academia and an in-depth report on the mathematics needed in industry today.

-- Check out this for careers outside of academia.
+- Check out this website and video for careers outside of academia.

 - Here is a good Wall Street Journal article to consider a math career if you like math (mathematician is always rated one of the most satisfying careers).